remifan/commplax/README.md

 # Commplax: JAX-based toolbox for optical communications

+> **Note:** Commplax is under heavy development.
+APIs may change and things can break.

 Since commplax was first released for the paper [gdbp_study](https://github.com/remifan/gdbp_study), the JAX ecosystem has undergone rapid changes.
 This version modernizes commplax with better practices around [Equinox](https://github.com/patrick-kidger/equinox) and [JAX](https://github.com/google/jax).

 ## Installation